vitasdk/vdpm/README.md

 cp config.sample config
 ./bootstrap-vitasdk.sh # skip this step if you already have vitasdk installed
                        # to /usr/local/vitasdk and have $VITASDK set
-./install-all.sh
+export VITASDK=/usr/local/vitadev # define $VITASDK if you havent already export PATH=$VITASDK/bin:$PATH # add vitasdk tool to $PATH if you havent already ./install-all.sh
 ```